michaeltd/dots/readme.md

           My [setup](https://github.com/michaeltd/.emacs.d) consists of [sanemacs](https://sanemacs.com/) and a [splashscreen](assets/gnu.png).

-   * If vim is what makes you "tick", check out [SpaceVim](https://github.com/SpaceVim/SpaceVim), a community maintained vim distribution.
+   * If vim is your cup of tea, check out [SpaceVim](https://github.com/SpaceVim/SpaceVim), a community maintained vim distribution.

 <a name="bootstrap.sh"></a>
 #### [bootstrap.sh](bootstrap.sh)